 Played by: Tracy UllmanAn old witch who lives in a tower in the castle.
 She serves as a counsel to Prince John, by way of telling his fortune.
 She also has the hots for the sheriff of Rottingham.

 - Abhorrent Admirer: To the sheriff.
 She keeps a cardboard cutout of him in her boudoir and likes to cuddle up to it.
-He is disgusted by her, and so is the cardboard cutout!.
+The Sheriff on his end is disgusted by her, and so is the cardboard cutout!.

 - Cordon Bleugh Chef: She gives Prince John a dish with crocodile eyeballs and newt testicles in it and expects him to eat it.
 He spits out the first bite while her back is turned.